jfcere/ngx-nes-css/README.md

 > ☝ [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P) only supports English characters.
 If you need any language other than English, please use another font or refer to the list of other recommended fonts here: https://github.com/nostalgic-css/NES.css#fonts

-To include the recommended font [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P) use one of the methods below:
+To include the recommended font [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P) use either one of the methods below:

 **CSS/SCSS**

-Add the import link to your global `styles.css/scss` file along with the CSS rule to apply the font:
+You can add the import link to your global `styles.css/scss` file along with the CSS rule to apply the font:

 ```scss
 @import url('https://fonts.googleapis.com/css2?family=Press+Start+2P&display=swap');